hhl/sddm-theme-hhl/README.md

 #### Now some Words to the themes:

+Reminder: The themes only working with qt5, I will port them to qt6, but it need time!

 - __openspace__ is originally made for [siduction](https://siduction.org "siduction homepage") with the name __deepspace__.
   I renamed it to "openspace" to avoid name confusions.
   - openspace has the same background like sddm-theme-patience for siduction without the branding!